Fort Collins, CO Wisdom Tooth Treatment

 Holding an ice pack on the outside of your cheek for a few minutes at a time (for example, 5 minutes on / 5 minutes off) may help reduce swelling on the first day after the procedure.
 Starting on day 2, the warm moist heat of a washcloth placed on the cheek may make you more comfortable.
 Rinsing the mouth with warm salt water a few times a day can also help relieve discomfort.

 You may want to eat soft foods for a few days after the extraction; likewise, be careful when brushing or putting anything in your mouth until your healing is complete.
 Be sure to follow the postoperative instructions you are given, as each situation is a little different; this will help you to be as comfortable as possible.

-If not extracted, wisdom teeth can be painful and shift your teeth.
+No one should live with tooth pain.
+To learn if Wisdom Teeth removal is right for you contact Ulibarri Family Dentistry.
 Call our Fort Collins CO Dental Office today at (970) 224-5599 to learn more about our removal process.